 Thanks to Angela Heine for shooting the shopping cart footage and for pushing me around for an hour!

-All of my songs are available for free.
-Please share them with your friends (and enemies).
+All State Shirt songs are available for free.
+Please share with friends (and enemies).
 If you'd like to show your support, please buy some songs.
-It helps put food on the table and allows me to continue to make music.
-Thanks!

-Use my music free of charge in your non-commercial project.
+Use State Shirt music free of charge in your non-commercial project.
 Remixes, documentaries, YouTube videos, podcasts!
 Just mention 'State Shirt', the song title, and a link to stateshirt.com in the credits.
 Details here.

 Want to use a song for a commercial project?
-Please contact me! :)
+Please reach out! :)

 About State Shirt